MicrosoftDocs/power-automate-docs/articles/desktop-flows/virtual-desktops.md

 *	Power Automate for desktop should be installed on the user’s physical machine.

 *	Power Automate agent for virtual desktops should be installed on the Citrix/RDP virtual desktop.
+Agent installation requires admin rights.

 *	Power Automate agent for virtual desktops should be up and running.